mi-hol/boc-kb-v2/README.md

 # Test for Benelli Owners Club(BOC) - KnowledgeBase(KB) based on Nextra Docs Template

-allow for editing of KB by any contributor and assure technical correctness by defined reviewers
+allow for editing of KB by any contributor and assure technical correctness by defined reviewers.

+To view the website visit [boc-kb-v2.vercel.app](boc-kb-v2.vercel.app)

-# Nextra Docs Template
+# Site is build using Nextra Docs Template

 This is a template for creating documentation with [Nextra](https://nextra.site).